-The most common reason for many smart city failures is that technology has taken precedence over people.
+The most common reason is that people are prioritized over technology.
 It may be tempting to use the most up-to-date technology available, but this may not be effective if there is no real need for it.
 Furthermore, assuming that people will accept new technology and adapt their lifestyles and behaviors to align with the technology can erode trust in the role and intentions of the implementer - in most cases, the local government - and incur opportunity costs.